ShansanChu/insight_DS/README.md

 # BizPulse: Connect people to content

 ## Overview
 Data science project at Insight Data Science 2020 January.
-This is a project with Right Strain to recommend similar topic news articles.
+This is a project with Right Strain to link users with similar topic news articles.

 ## Problem
+The data source is news articles from [new cannabis ventures](https://www.newcannabisventures.com) from 2015 August to 2019 December.
 First approach for this problem, topic modeling is used on all news articles to extract topics.
-However, the topics with topic modeling pops out companies and locations rather than different topics like investment, products or new policies.
+However, topics with topic modeling pops out companies and locations rather than different topics like investment, products or new policies.

 ## Solution
 Since many of the articles contain too many entities like companies and locations, first step is to extract the import entities.
 Without the labels of entities, spaCy with pre-trained Name Entity Recognition models is applied to identity the entities (mainly companies, organizations and locations) within content of the articles.